woobinda/file-server/README.md

 # Python implementation of File Server for Radioteria.
-Flask.

-Server provides POST, GET, and DELETE methods for work with audio files and and sorts the data by directories.
+Server on Flask, that provides files upload to hard disc where server is installed.
+All downloads are placed to the UPLOAD folder, path to which you can specify in the settings.

-Server supports configuration by arguments from the console.
+Other settings also supports configuration of the arguments from the console.
 Client authentication based on token systems.

-To install all dependencies and run server you can use the console command for Makefile:
+To install all dependencies you can use the console command for Makefile:

+$make install

+To run application you can use the console command for Makefile:

 $make start